INTERVIEW WITH HOLGER CZUKAY OF CAN.

 Before that, Holger released On The Way To The Peak Of Normal in 1981.
 Just like the early days of Can, Holger was the critic’s darling.

 Critics were won over by On The Way To The Peak Of Normal.
-The albums was a fusion of ambient, avant-garde, electronic, experimental, funk, industrial, jazz, psychedelia and rock.
+The album was a fusion of ambient, avant-garde, electronic, experimental, funk, industrial, jazz, psychedelia and rock.
 Genre-melting describes an album of bold, challenging, innovative, inventive and influential music.
 It was a case of expect the unexpected on On The Way To The Peak Of Normal, which saw Holger continue to create groundbreaking music.
 Here, was one of the most inventive albums Holger had recorded.

 Although Holger had been making music for three decades, he still had plenty to say musically.
 That would continue throughout the rest of the eighties, with his various collaborations and his 1984 album Der Osten ist Rot.